konnov/protocols-made-fun/_posts/2025-04-20-lean-two-phase.md

 interesting about property-based testing is that, once the framework finds a property violation, it tries to minimize the failing input.

-You can find the whole PBT setup in [Twophase4_pbt.lean][pbt.lean].
+You can find the whole PBT setup in [Twophase4_pbt.lean][] and [Twophase4_pbt_failing.lean][].
 If you are using only the standard types, using Plausible looks pretty simple: Just write a quantified property, and Plausible will check it.
 In our case, we have two user-defined data types, namely, `RM` and `Action`.
 This is not unusual.
 In my experience, writing generators is the hardest and the most time-consuming part of using PBT.
-Here is how we are defining the custom type for `RM` and its
+Here is how we are defining the custom type for `RM` and its generator:
-generator:

 {% github_embed
   https://raw.githubusercontent.com/konnov/leanda/2b0c9202753b19d731fffb3ae23df65da118d9dd/twophase/Twophase4_pbt.lean